-Tegel Projekt GmbH makes every effort to make its website barrier-free.
-The declaration on digital accessibility is required by the law on barrier-free information and communication technology Berlin (BIKTG Bln).
-The technical requirements for accessibility result from BITV 2.0.
+Tegel Projekt GmbH strives to make its web presence barrier-free.
+The declaration of digital accessibility is required by the Berlin Accessible Information and Communication Technology Act (BIKTG Bln).
+The technical requirements for accessibility are derived from BITV 2.0.

-This declaration on digital accessibility applies to the following websites:
+This digital accessibility statement applies to the following websites:

 How barrier-free is the offer?

 This website only partially meets the requirements of BITV 2.0.

 We strive to make our websites barrier-free and continuously check the content of all websites for accessibility and implement improvements.
 If you notice content or offers that are not barrier-free, please inform us at redaktionberlintxlde

 The areas listed below are not or only partially barrier-free for the following reasons:

 - We only partially provide videos with subtitles.
 Furthermore, accessibility is only partially fulfilled because we only transcribe the spoken word due to resource constraints.
 Due to the disproportionate burden we do not provide transcription of information-bearing elements (sounds, laughter, applause, etc.), audio description or full text alternative for videos.

 - We occasionally use font graphics in banners for a limited period of time, but usually provide them with alternative text.

 - PDF documents are only partially accessible.
 As a rule, newly created documents are designed to be accessible.
 Older documents (e.g. information brochures) are not revised because an all-encompassing conversion would amount to a disproportionate burden.
 Please contact us if you need a specific document in an accessible format.